Bendat/autometa/packages/documentation/docs/ui-testing/selenium/page-component-model/7_collections-containers.md

 Collections are intended to deal with only a single component type.

 :::info
-Collections are an abstract type and must be inherited by another component.
+Collections are an abstract type and must be inherited by another component, or initialized with the `@collection` decorator.
 :::

 Default implementations of Collections available are `OrderedList` and `UnorderedList`, which are of type `Collection<ListItem>`.